4K1D3V/Pl-Hide-Pro/Spigot-Config.md

 #If true the groupsystem in this config will be disabled
 bungee-mode: false
 #If the proxy has a different ip and enter the proxys ip
-#Make sure the port on the proxy is open
-#If you change these values, the server has to be restarted or reloaded with plugman

 ip: 127.0.0.1
+#Do NOT change the port unless you are 100% sure what you are doing.
+In most cases it is recommended to leave the default value
 port: 1550

-#Blocks all "/<pluginname>:<command>"
+#Blocks all "/<pluginname>:<command>" | For example it will remove /essentials:warp but not /warp
 block-plugin-named-commands-tabcomplete: true
 block-plugin-named-commands-execution: true

 groups:
-  #If no group is set via the permission plhide.group.<group> this will be applied
+  #If no group is set via the permission plhide.group.<group> this will be used
   #Do not rename the default group!
   default:
-  #The list of commands whose execution will be blocked or only executable
+    #The list of commands whose execution is blocked or can only be executed
     commands:
       - ver
       - version